The most frequently used term surrounding the Russia investigation has often left many scratching their heads: collusion.

 How does it relate to Mueller’s probe?

-The term "collusion" may be shorthand, but if the special counsel uncovers any illegal activities between the U.S. and Russia — such as hacking, election fraud, falsifying records or conspiracy — during the 2016 election, then it would be considered a federal crime.
-Plus, if Trump or his colleagues ever had advanced knowledge about Russia's stolen email trove and did not report it to federal authorities, then they could be accused of covering up the crime or working as foreign agents.
+The term "collusion" may be shorthand, but if the special counsel uncovered any illegal activities between the U.S. and Russia — such as hacking, election fraud, falsifying records or conspiracy — during the 2016 election, then it would be considered a federal crime.
+However, Mueller ultimately found no evidence of collusion between the Trump campaign and Russia.

-Mueller also is considering whether Trump's attempts to close the investigation when it was first launched would be considered obstruction of justice, according to June 2017 reports.
-Several intelligence officials have since undergone interviews in front of the special counsel to discuss the matter.
+Mueller was initially considering whether Trump's attempts to close the investigation when it was first launched would be considered obstruction of justice, according to June 2017 reports.
+Several intelligence officials underwent interviews in front of the special counsel to discuss the matter.
+But Mueller also did not come to a conclusion on allegations of obstruction on behalf of Trump.

 Section 1503 of Chapter 73 of U.S. Code Title 18 states: "A person who 'corruptly or by threats of force, or by threatening letter or communication, influences, obstructs, or impedes, or endeavors to influence, obstruct, or impede, the due administration of justice' is guilty of the crime of obstruction of justice."